datatribe-collective-oy/gdd-app/docs/reverse-proxy.md

 - **Access Control**: Similar IP whitelisting as for Airflow.
 - **`proxy_pass http://minio:9001/;`**: Forwards requests to the MinIO console.
 - **`proxy_set_header X-Minio-Original-Host $http_host;`**: This header ensures that MinIO correctly identifies the original host requested by the client.
-When MinIO is accessed via a reverse proxy, it needs this header to properly handle requests and generate URLs that match the original host, avoiding issues with incorrect redirects or resource links.
+When MinIO is accessed via a reverse proxy, it requires this header to properly handle requests and generate URLs that match the original host, avoiding issues with incorrect redirects or resource links.

 ## Dynamic Configuration with `Dockerfile.nginx`